“The green fields of Ireland are frosted with red,

 I remember that my teacher was surprised at the seriousness of the poem.
 He said that he thought it was going to be a happy “Irish Eyes Are Smiling” kind of thing.

-Well, this was the seventies, and The Troubles were in full swing.
+Well, this was the seventies, The Troubles were in full swing, and the killing seeped into even suburban Long Island.
 “England Get the Hell Out of Ireland” was a banner that most of the counties carried in the parade and a sentiment my uncles liked to impassionedly repeat the during family parties.

-I had a young sense of the serious nature of the Irish situation because my father had sat down one night and written out the words to many of the songs we sang (this being long before easy Internet searches).
+My young sense of the serious nature of the Irish situation was started when my father sat down one night when I was 10 and wrote out the words to many of the songs we sang at parties (this being long before the Internet).

 One song was “The Wearing of the Green”